dogmax/ShardCap/readme.md

 Super simple and invisible addon.

-Automatically delete soul shards above a certain amount (default 12).
+Automatically deletes soulshards above an amount, when you exit combat (default 12).
 At levels 10-20, I normally set it 5 because bags are small and soulbags come later.

-Deletes excessive soulshards when you exit combat.

 This addon deletes backwards, so that your shards always fill your soulbag first.